 MA Sub Plans

 The Psychology Department offers two tracks within its Master's program: Clinical and Psychological Science.
 Upon completing either of these programs, a student is conferred a general M.A. degree in Psychology.
 But M.A. students also have the option to gain experience within a specialized sub-field, formally called a "sub-plans," in the discipline.
-The sub-plans include geropsychology, trauma psychology, psychology and law, cognition, and developmental psychology.
+The sub-plans include biopsychology, geropsychology, trauma psychology, social psychology, cognition, and developmental psychology.
 These more narrowly-focused programs specify required courses within the M.A. program, completion of a research thesis under the direction of a faculty mentor with expertise in that particular sub-discipline of psychology, and for students in the Clinical track, a practicum at a setting in that domain.
 Students who enroll in an optional sub-plan glean the benefits of a more concentrated focus of study that is reflected in their transcripts.